python-botogram/botogram/docs/api/telegram.rst

       file.

       *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: animation

+      A :py:class:`~botogram.Animation~ object, for when this message is an animation file.

+      *This attribute can be None if it's not provided by Telegram.*

    .. py:attribute:: caption

       A caption for when this message is a photo or video file.